abhipannala/learning-goals-resources/Resources.md

 ### Machine Learning
 1. "Introduction to Statistical Learning" - Robert Tibshirani, Gareth James and others (Examples in R)
 2. "Hands on Machine Learning" - Aurélien Geron (Examples in Python)
-3. "Python Machine Learning" - Sebastian Raschke
+3. "Python Machine Learning" - Sebastian Raschka

 #### Advanced
 _I need to do these myself_